tewfik-ghariani/Write-ups-CTF/Hackzone2016/Forensics/Chall4-golden/README.md

 4) Using photorec, you'll be able to recover a few files that were deleted and not saved in the system file index !
-Keeping in mind the hint ' Find the gold ', you'll find a picture of 'A Golden Book' !
+Keeping in mind the hint ' Find the gold ', you'll find a picture of '**A Golden Book**' !

 5) Study its meta-data using exiftool to find
 _GPS Position_: 36 deg 48' 55.10", 10 deg 3' 24.22"